jedi-Knight/paranuara-api-challenge-solution/README.md

 ```

-#### 3. API endpoint to get the name and age of one person and the fruits and vegetables they like:
+#### 3. API endpoint to get the name and age of one person and the fruits and vegetables they like
 #### `http://localhost:8383/user/<user name>`

 _Example 3.1:_